LeaVerou/htest/README.md

 Sometimes what is tested is actual JS output.
 In that case, use `<script>` tags and the `$out()` or `$outln()` functions.
 Their only difference is that `$outln()` also prints a line break.

+## Isolating tests

+It is often useful to isolate a single group of tests, or even a single test so you can debug a particular failure.

+To isolate a group of tests (`<section>`), simply click the link of the section heading.

+To isolate a specific test (`<tr>`), hold down the Alt/Option key and double click on the table row.

 </main>